Why I’ll Never Go Back to Pricking My Finger

 I don’t think BGMs will ever go away and I’m thankful to always have it as a backup in my toolbox.
 If you can get your hands on a CGM, I absolutely recommend giving it a try.

-Editor’s Note: Educational content related to blood sugar management is made possible with support from Abbott.
+Editor’s Note: Educational content related to blood sugar management is made possible with support from Abbott, an active partner of Beyond Type 2 at the time of publication.
 Editorial control rests solely on Beyond Type 2.